 Artwork: Artwork won’t cover all of the backslash space, using framed pictures is a creative, easy and cost-effective way to make a distinctive design statement.

 These creative options help our clients consider alternatives to traditional tile and stone, which remain very popular backsplash materials because they work so well.
 Let us know if you would like us to help you explore different backsplashes for your new kitchen.
-Call or visit either of our kitchen and bath showrooms in Metro Denver for a free consultation to talk about unique ideas for the backsplash in your new kitchen or bathroom.
+Call or visit any of our kitchen and bath showrooms in Colorado for a free consultation to talk about unique ideas for the backsplash in your new kitchen or bathroom.